nicolecomputer/tumblr-rss-monster/README.md

 ## Credits

-This was originally based on a project started [Meyer](https://github.com/meyer) and then modified by [NicoleComputer](https://github.com/meyer).
+Tumblr RSS Monster started life as [tumblr-dashboard-rss](https://github.com/meyer/tumblr-dashboard-rss) by [Meyer](https://github.com/meyer) and then morphed into this monster by [NicoleComputer](https://github.com/meyer).

+`Be nice.`